TUM-DSE/research-work-archive/README.md

 Steps to add your research work to the archive:

-1. Select the appropriate year and semester folder
+1. Select the appropriate year and semester folder -- __Based on the submission date__
 2. Add your final presentation to the `talks` folder
 3. Add your final report or your final thesis to the `docs` folder
 4. Include your research work in the `README.md` in the year folder